Angle Icon

 4. Inconsistent performance: Not all scribes have the same experience or skill level, which can lead to variability in documentation quality.

-Pros and Cons of AI Scribes
+Pros and cons of AI scribes

 In comparison, let's also look at what using AI scribes entails.